alba1735/tRNAgraph/docs/cli_reference.md

 - **`--gtf`**: Path to an Ensembl GTF file.
 Used to annotate non-tRNA features.
 - **`--pairs`**: File listing sample pairs for direct comparison.
 - **`--bed`**: List of additional BED files to define custom features.
-- **`--nofrag`**: Omits fragment determination logic.
-Useful for specific protocols like TGIRT-seq where fragmentation patterns differ.
 - **`--maxmismatches`**: Maximum mismatches allowed per read.
 This is one consistent read-level filter applied identically everywhere reads get counted from BAM files -- affects the X matrix, uns aggregate counts (type/amino/anticodon), and coverage data the same way, not a different mismatch-filtered subset for different outputs.
 Default: `None` (No limit)
 - **`--mincoverage`**: Minimum read count required for a transcript to be included in coverage plots.
 Default: `None`
 - **`--minnontrnasize`**: Minimum read length for non-tRNA features.
 Default: `20`